ctlab/metacherchant/HiCEnvironmentFinder.md

 * `--reads` list of all input files with metagenomic reads separated by space.
 FASTA and FASTQ formats are supported.
 * `--seq` a FASTA file with the target nucleotide sequences, for each of which a genomic environment will be built.
 * `--hi-c-r1` and `--hi-c-r2` two input files with paired Hi-C reads.
 This parameters assumes the i-th read in hic_R1.fastq and the i-th read in hic_R2.fastq constitute a read pair.
+FASTA and FASTQ formats are supported.
 * `--work-dir` working directory with intermediate files, logs and output folder.
 * `--metacherchant` path to metacherchant jar file.
 * `--k` --- the size of k-mer used in de Bruijn graph.
 It is optioanl parameter.
 Default value is 31.